ice-energy/jreed/content_pub/post/post_010/MikroTik_PapaBear.md

 The basic config strategy is:  **Wisp AP/Bridged**.

-Translation: it's an WiFi Access Point to an existing network, where all the traffic is bridged to the existing router.
+Translation: it's a WiFi Access Point to an existing network, where all the traffic is bridged to the existing router.

 In practice then, users can connect to this Access Point in the